john-mwangi/mariadb-iceberg-pipeline/WRITEUP.md

 Mode.
 See `./docs/schema-evolution.md` for further details.

 ## Conclusions
-* The pipeline is able to support incremental updates from MediaWiki.
+1. The pipeline is able to support incremental updates from MediaWiki.
-* Because schema evolution is currently only supported in Paimon, while being accessible from Iceberg, the cost implications of supporting 2 data lakes consurrently should be carefully considered.
-According to the current Iceberg product roadmap, this functionality is planned for XXX.
+1. The ability to quickly sync tables from a source database to Paimon is useful when migrating numerous databases, such as what Wikipedia has.
+Because this feature is only currently available in Paimon, the cost implications of supporting 2 data lakes consurrently should be carefully considered.
+1. According to official documentation, schema evolution is also supported in Iceberg.
+This however was not investigated as part of the implementation.
+If this feature is to be considered meaningful, Iceberg would also need capability to to create tables without a hardcoded schema definition.

+## Next Steps
+Investigate Iceberg has workaround to the advantages that Paimon has over it, as per our current understanding:
+1. Possibility of creating Iceberg tables without an explicitly defined schema.
+1. Schema evolution on such tables.